-I Sincerely Hope I’m Not Calling This Too Early, But Here’s the Dumbest Piece of Tech in 2020
+I Sincerely Hope I'm Not Calling This Too Early, But Here's the Dumbest Piece of Tech in 2020

 Already, studios have shifted major debuts to PVOD releases, as with the dumbfounding success of the at-home premiere of Trolls World Tour, which NBCUniversal charged $20 for access to.
 Disney, meanwhile, will soon release the highly anticipated live-action remake of Mulan through its service Disney+, with the company charging a previously unthinkable fee of $30 on top of the monthly or annual subscription fee that users already pay for the service.

 The reality is, however, many of us will likely pony up for a new release if it means we can watch from the comfort and safety of our own homes—at least for the foreseeable future.
 I’m willing to admit that if Venue’s sketchy-ass person-sensing contraption gave me earlier access to New Mutants or Tenet, and perhaps other releases down the line, I’d be willing to try it.
+Honestly, at this point, I’m just desperate for something to hit that new release joy button.
 (New Mutants currently appears on Venue’s website under “Now Playing,” though again, the device is not even available yet and the site also states that “images are for placement purposes only.”
-It’s not actually clear that this company has secured any actual new releases.)
-Honestly, at this point, I’m just desperate for something to hit that new release joy button.
+It’s not clear that this company has secured any actual new releases.)

 All of this is to say in our new cinematic Wild West of pandemic releases, virtually anything is possible—maybe even a half-baked at-home ticketing scheme.